Lady Arbella Stuart: Literary legacy

 Over one hundred letters written by Arbella have survived.
 In 1993, a collection of them was published, edited by Sara Jayne Steen, providing details of her activities and ideas.

-The English novelist and historical biographer Doris Leslie wrote 'Wreath for Arabella' in 1948.
-Emilia Lanier's poem Salve Deus Rex Judaeorum is dedicated to Arbella.
+Emilia Lanier's 1611 poem Salve Deus Rex Judaeorum is dedicated to Arbella among other aristocratic women, though little read at the time.
 Lanier recalls a former personal friendship with Arbella that was unrequited; she addresses her as "Great learned Ladie ... whom long I have known but not known so much as I desired".